 Think about sitting on the subway or standing in line.
 These seemingly useless moments can usually be used to do some more productive stuff.
 Plan ahead and consider how you can incorporate dead time into your Impossible Tuesday.

-What can you be on?
+What can be your goal?

 I can’t tell you what you should concentrate on.
 Only you know what’s important to you and what’s worth your blood and sweat and tears.
 I can tell you this – usually you should be doing the things you are actively avoiding.
 Brainstorm what that thing is for you.